 The Nanjing Intensive Chinese Language and Culture Program at the CIEE center on the campus of Nanjing University is open to students who have studied Mandarin Chinese for two semesters.
 Nanjing, China’s ancient capital, is rich in scenic and historical sites.
 The goal of the program is to increase students’ language proficiency and cross-cultural competency through close interaction with community life via small classes, a unique area-studies course taught in English, and a research project with guidance from individual advisors.

-Students will take a few courses at the two centers for 15 credits.
+Students will take a few courses for 15 credits.
 Students have opportunities to explore Northwest China in the fall (Silk Road) and Southwest China in the spring (Ancient Tea Horse Road) on a one-week module and visit local museums and other cities in Eastern China.
 Applicants must have a minimum 3.0 GPA.

 The College is officially affiliated with CAPA: The Global Education Network in Buenos Aires, Argentina and Shanghai, China.
 These programs offer students the internship opportunities in well-known global cities that will develop their professional skills and enhance their resume.